csskene/ABC-dynamo_FTLE/README.md

 If you find this repository useful for your research please cite the following paper
 ```
 @article{skene_tobias_2023,
-  title={Floquet stability and Lagrangian statistics of a non-linear time-dependent {ABC} dynamo},
+  title={Floquet stability and Lagrangian statistics of a nonlinear time-dependent {ABC} dynamo},
   journal={Phys.
 Rev. Fluids},
   author={Skene, Calum S. and Tobias, Steven M.},
   year={2023},